GabrielWelvaert/Realm-of-the-Mad-Gabe/README.md

 ## Component Storage (Pools)

 Entities do not store their own components.
-Instead, they are stored in Pools which are arrays of components.
+Instead, they are stored in pools which are arrays of components.

 ### Pool Implementation
 ![Pool](./readmeimages/pool.png)